Nashville

 At this time, the City of Nashville does not have a formal partnership with NES or Piedmont Natural Gas in the form of a jointly-developed or administered energy saving strategy, plan, or agreement.

-Last Updated: July 2021
+Last Updated: September 2023

 Low-Income Programs

-In 2018, Nashville Electric Service and the Tennessee Valley Authority (TVA) piloted the Home Uplift program.
+Nashville Electric Service and the Tennessee Valley Authority (TVA) offer the Home Uplift program.
 This program is available to income-qualified participants, through this program participants receive whole home weatherization services.
 Home Uplift is offered in 7 LPC service areas as a partnership with LPCs and other community partners.
 The program provides free home weatherization with measures totally about $8,000 per home, with health and safety costs accounting for about 10% or less of the total.
 Program funding is available from TVA with equal matching funds from NES, state environmental office grants, national banks from affordable housing, and other third parties.
 NES and TVA have partnered with local non-profits to apply and execute grants to match TVA funding for Home Uplift.
 Additionally, they have partnered with the Weatherization Assistance Program in Tennessee to provide energy efficiency kits to all clients and a technical platform to manage the overall WAP program throughout Tennessee.

-In 2019, according to NES, it achieved 767 MWh savings while serving 258 customers, while spending $9,950,000 on electric low-income programs.
+In 2021, according to TVA, NES achieved 749 MWh savings while serving 279 customers, while spending $14,723,248 on electric low-income programs.

 At this time, Piedmont Natural Gas does not offer energy efficiency programs targeted at low-income customers.